Best AI Document Review Tools with Citations (2026)

 ChatGPT remains the most flexible single tool in the category.
 Custom GPTs let you scaffold a document-AI workflow with system prompts, knowledge files, and actions.
 Canvas turns any document into an editable surface with inline AI assistance.

-Strengths.
-Lowest friction.
-The Custom GPT pattern is genuinely useful for a single recurring document workflow.
-Plugins and Actions extend reach into APIs and databases.
+ChatGPT's strength is low friction.
+The Custom GPT pattern is genuinely useful for a single recurring document workflow, while plugins and Actions extend reach into APIs and databases.
 GPT-5's vision is strong on screenshots, scans, and handwriting.

-Limits.
-Source grounding is weaker than Atlas, NotebookLM, or Claude Projects, H/E of 0.11 against 0.06–0.08 for the dedicated tools.
+The limit is weaker source grounding than Atlas, NotebookLM, or Claude Projects.
+ChatGPT's H/E ratio is 0.11 against 0.06-0.08 for the dedicated tools.
 Consumer ChatGPT trains on uploads by default unless opted out.
-Bulk extraction at scale is awkward, Custom GPTs are not built for batch processing.
+Bulk extraction at scale is awkward because Custom GPTs are not built for batch processing.

 Capability scores: Q&A 3 · Extraction 3 · Export 3 · Privacy 2 · Integrations 4 · Collaboration 3 · Verification 3 · Pricing 3.